2014 EERMC Annual Report

 The EERMC is grateful for your support in the past and looks forward to enjoying your continued support in the coming years.
 We are committed to working cooperatively with legislators and all of Rhode Island’s energy stakeholders to continue the state’s leadership position in the important national energy efficiency effort.

-- The implementation of the 2012 Energy Efficiency Program Plan;
+- The implementation of the 2013 Energy Efficiency Program Plan, which achieved significantly over 100% of the savings targets;

 The Annual Report also includes the Council’s assessment of energy issues and recommendations for improvements that will benefit the energy consumers of Rhode Island and the state’s economy.